AdarshDogra-CloudDevops/mslearn-ai-fundamentals/Instructions/Labs/03-image-analysis.md

 ### Review
 In this exercise, you have completed the following tasks:
-- Created a project in the Azure AI Foundry portal
+- Created a project in the Microsoft Foundry
 - Generated captions for an image
 - Tagged images
 - Detected Object

 ## Learn more

-To learn more about what you can do with this service, see the [Azure AI Vision page](https://learn.microsoft.com/azure/ai-services/computer-vision/overview).
+To learn more about what you can do with this service, see the [Azure Vision page](https://learn.microsoft.com/azure/ai-services/computer-vision/overview).

 ## You have successfully completed this lab.